top of page

 Flash fiction, "To My Dear Friend: Letters from the Desk of President Jefferson"

-2018 Forward Prize Nominee for Individual Work
+2018 UK Forward Poetry Prize Nominee for Individual Work

 Poem, "To My Grandfather Who Voted with Guns"